What is the right to object?

 If you’re able to object, you should inform the organisation directly that you don’t want them to process your data.
 You need to explain why you believe the organisation should stop using your data in this way.

 You can make your request verbally or in writing.
-We recommend you follow up any verbal request in writing because this will allow you to explain your concern, give evidence and state what you want to happen.
+We recommend you follow up any verbal request in writing because this will allow you to explain your complaint, give evidence and state what you want to happen.
 You will also have clear proof of your actions, if you decide to challenge the organisation’s response.

 There are no specific words that you must use, but you may find it useful to use the template below to help you exercise your right to object.